 There are over 300 miles of hiking trails.
-With flat easy hikes that go around the base of a mountain, to multi day backpacking and climbing trips, there is something for every outdoor enthusiast. (more about hiking)
+With flat easy hikes that go around the base of a mountain and mountain lakes, to strenuous hikes on multi day backpacking and climbing trips, there is something for every outdoor enthusiast.

 Fun Facts with fun information and web links for kids.
 There are ideas for projects and research papers all compiled by Rocky Mountain National Park.